Hillsborough Stadium Disaster Fast Facts

-(CNN)Here is some background information about the Hillsborough Disaster, a 1989 tragedy at a British soccer stadium.
+(CNN)Here is a look at the Hillsborough Disaster, a 1989 tragedy at a British soccer stadium.
 Overcrowding in the stands led to the deaths of 96 fans in a crush.
 Another 162 were hospitalized with injuries.
 It was the worst sports disaster in British history, according to the BBC.

 Facts: